cruftex/github-contributors/README.md

 Solution for the New Relic coding exercise, implemented as a standalone JAX-RS API running on an embedded Grizzly Jersey container.
+It features:

  * Validation of API parameters.
- * Cache GitHub search API results
+ * Caching of GitHub search API results
  * Retry and rate limit GitHub calls

 Configuration